sympower/dt-data-load-tool/docs/website/docs/general-usage/destination.md

 Similarly, you can assign multiple destinations to the same or different drivers.

 ## Access a destination
-When loading data, `dlt` will access the destination in two cases:
+When loading data, `data_load_tool` will access the destination in two cases:
 1. At the beginning of the `run` method to sync the pipeline state with the destination (or if you call `pipeline.sync_destination` explicitly).
 2. In the `pipeline.load` method - to migrate the schema and load the load package.

-`dlt` will also access the destination when you instantiate [sql_client](../dlt-ecosystem/transformations/sql.md).
+`data_load_tool` will also access the destination when you instantiate [sql_client](../dlt-ecosystem/transformations/sql.md).

 :::note
-`dlt` will not import the destination dependencies or access destination configuration if access is not needed.
+`data_load_tool` will not import the destination dependencies or access destination configuration if access is not needed.
 You can build multi-stage pipelines where steps are executed in separate processes or containers - the `extract` and `normalize` step do not need destination dependencies, configuration, and actual connection.

 <!--@@@DLT_SNIPPET ./snippets/destination-snippets.py::late_destination_access-->

 :::

-## Control how `dlt` creates table, column, and other identifiers
+## Control how `data_load_tool` creates table, column, and other identifiers
-`dlt` maps identifiers found in the source data into destination identifiers (i.e., table and column names) using [naming conventions](naming-convention.md) which ensure that character set, identifier length, and other properties fit into what the given destination can handle.
+`data_load_tool` maps identifiers found in the source data into destination identifiers (i.e., table and column names) using [naming conventions](naming-convention.md) which ensure that character set, identifier length, and other properties fit into what the given destination can handle.
 For example, our [default naming convention (**snake case**)](./naming-convention.md#use-default-naming-convention-snake_case) converts all names in the source (i.e., JSON document fields) into snake case, case-insensitive identifiers.

 Each destination declares its preferred naming convention, support for case-sensitive identifiers, and case folding function that case-insensitive identifiers follow.
 For example: